Free Christian Illustrations

 Spiritual Fire

-Our spiritual life is like a fire in our soul.
-Three elements are required to keep our Spiritual Fire alight: FAITH – HOPE – LOVE.
-We need FAITH (to trust in God) HOPE (for absolute confidence in God) and LOVE (Christ-like love directed towards God and reflected back to all humanity) for our Spiritual Fire to continue to burn.
+Three elements are required to create a genuine spiritual fire: FAITH – HOPE – LOVE.
+We need FAITH (to trust in God) HOPE (for absolute confidence in God) and LOVE (Christ-like love directed towards God and reflected back to all humanity).
+These three elements will fuel and flame our spiritual fire so it continues to burn.

-Getting a fire started is hardest.
-All raging fires start with a tiny spark (all spiritual lives start with a single act of faith in Christ – John 3:16).
-When our Spiritual Fire is alight, the more FUEL (Love for God) we use and the more OXYGEN (Confidence in God) we blow onto it, the greater the resultant HEAT (Faith).
-Soon, our Spiritual Fire will produce the warmth of compassion and light up a world in darkness.
-It won’t be long before people step out of the darkness to seek sanctuary and comfort from our Spiritual Fire.
+To get a fire started we need a spark (all spiritual lives start with a single act of faith in Christ – John 3:16).
+When our spiritual fire is alight, the more FUEL (Love for God) we use and the more OXYGEN (Confidence in God) we blow onto it, the greater the resultant HEAT (Faith).

 Back to Top ------------------------------------------------------------------------------------------------